zhangchiqing/bluebird-promisell/tutorials/functional-async-programming.md

 Let's summarize the problem so far.

 The above data flow is becoming increasingly  nested, and even harder to read.
-This is just a simplified real-world example; we can imagine that this nesting will keep growing as later data flow steps require different scopes
+This is just a simplified real-world example; we can imagine that this nesting will keep growing as later data flow steps require different scopes.

 The code readability doesn't scale well in this approach.

 How can we simplify it?
 Is there a best practice to keep the flow straightforward and scalable?